abhinav3008/High-Speed-Networks-Project/readme.md

 Project proposal submissions are due 29 March 2015.

+The project *submission* is due 17 April 2015.

 1. One team member should fork this repository.
 Your fork may be private or public (it's up to you), and you can name the repository whatever you want.
 2. In your repository settings, add all team members as admin users, and add **ffund** as an admin user.
 3. Edit the 'proposal.md' file to describe the details of your project, following the template I've provided there.